 Tylenol Plus Children's Cold & Stuffy Nose Side Effects

-Note: This page contains side effects data for the generic drug acetaminophen / phenylephrine.
-It is possible that some of the dosage forms included below may not apply to the brand name Tylenol Plus Children's Cold & Stuffy Nose.
+Note: This document contains side effect information about acetaminophen / phenylephrine.
+Some dosage forms listed on this page may not apply to the brand name Tylenol Plus Children's Cold & Stuffy Nose.